mcgill-robotics-archive/rover-pcb/README.md

 # science-dev
 Science board

+# Big Update (10/05/2021)
+The board has a linear regulator to power the Peltier cooler + CCD sensor assembly

 # Big Update (06/05/2021)
 The board now powers (currently three) LED strips to light up the inside of the science module.